IlanMoyal/moyal.js.linq/README.md

 - Typed Statistics API: Strongly encapsulated results with .clone(), .equal(), and .toJSON() support.

 ## Quick Start

-See also "/examples" and (or) "/test/units" for more code examples.

 ```js
 import { Linq } from '@moyal/js-linq';